GeyserMC/Geyser/docs/extensions.md

     should use the extensions own registration methods in preference to those in the Event Manger.
 This includes `registerEvents` and `on`.

-## Extension Messages
+## Plugin Messages

-A extension can communicate with a extension on the downstream server through the use of extension message channels.
-More information about this can be found [here](https://www.spigotmc.org/wiki/bukkit-bungee-extension-messaging-channel).
+A extension can communicate with a extension on the downstream server through the use of plugin message channels.
+More information about this can be found [here](https://www.spigotmc.org/wiki/bukkit-bungee-plugin-messaging-channel).

-### Sending a Extension Message
+### Sending a Plugin Message

-To send a extension message use `GeyserSession#sendExtensionMessage.`
+To send a plugin message use `GeyserSession#sendPluginMessage.`

 !!! example
     ```java
     ByteArrayDataOutput out = ByteStreams.newDataOutput();
     out.writeUTF("Data1");
     out.writeUTF("Data2");
-    session.sendExtensionMessage("myextension:channel", out.toByteArray());
+    session.sendPluginMessage("myextension:channel", out.toByteArray());
     ```

-### Receiving Extension Messages
+### Receiving Plugin Messages

-To receive extension messages you need to first register to receive the message then listen for the `ExtensionMessageEvent`.
+To receive plugin messages you need to first register to receive the message then listen for the `PluginMessageEvent`.

 !!! example
     ```java
-    GeyserConnector.getInstance().registerExtensionChannel("myextension:channelname");
+    GeyserConnector.getInstance().registerPluginChannel("myextension:channelname");

     '''

     @Event
-    void public onExtensionMessageEvent(ExtensionMessageEvent event) {
+    void public onPluginMessageEvent(PluginMessageEvent event) {
         if (!event.getChannel().equals("myextension:channelname")) {
             return;
         }